 - Ensure that their capability to deliver coaching service is sufficient to enable them to operate according to this Code of Ethics, as well as the Code of Ethics of any other professional coaching organization he/she may be a member of (i.e. International Coach Federation, Association for Coaching UK, etc.).

 - Not engage in a client relationship if their capacity is impaired due to personal or emotional difficulties, illness, disability, alcohol, drugs or for any other reasons;

 - Continually develop and enhance his/her level of competence through ongoing participation in relevant trainings and other professional development activities;

 - Take adequate self- and client-care through maintenance of an appropriate supervisory relationship, either with a qualified coaching professional, or through peer-supervision, to regularly assess own competence and in support of development.
 The supervisor, or peer-supervisors, will be bound by the requirements of confidentiality referred to in this Code.

 The APAC Coach will:

 - Abide by the APAC Values: Integrity/Credibility/Professionalism, Collaboration/Possibilities/Solutions, Teamwork/Fun/Enjoyment, Diversity/Inclusion and Technology/Openness, in an open and transparent manner;

 - Not disclose any client information unless explicitly agreed with the client.
-The only exception is if the coach believes that there is sufficient evidence of serious harm to the client, or others, in which case she/he will consult with a suitable supervisor prior to taking action on disclosing client information.
+The only exception is if the coach believes that there is sufficient evidence of there being serious harm done to the client, or others, from not doing so.
+In this instance, she/he will consult with a suitable supervisor prior to taking action on disclosing client information.

 - Not engage in any conduct with a client that may be deemed as dishonest, unlawful, unprofessional or discriminatory.